For Principals, Directors, and Superintendents

 THE SOLUTION

-And here is what every principal already knows but rarely says out loud: your students spend more time at home than they do at school.
-It is time your investment reflected that.
+Your students spend more time at home than they do at school.
+It's time your investment reflected that.

 Who You Are Bringing In